AccelByte/matchmaking-function-grpc-plugin-server-python/README.md

 ## Overview

-This repository contains `sample matchmaking function gRPC server app` written in `Python`, it provides simple custom matchmaking function implementation for matchmaking service in AccelByte Gaming Services.
+This repository contains `sample matchmaking function gRPC server app` written in `Python`, It provides simple custom matchmaking function implementation for matchmaking service in `AccelByte Gaming Services`.
-It will simply match 2 or any configured number of players coming into the function.
+It will simply match 2 players coming into the function.

 This sample app also shows how this `gRPC server` can be instrumented for better observability.
 It is configured by default to send metrics, traces, and logs to the observability `dependency services`